 - anechoic cysts (rare; 2%)

-Signal characteristics vary according to the age of any complicating haemorrhage 6:
+Signal characteristics vary according to the age of any complicating hemorrhage 6:

-- typically, lesions appear hyperintense while acute haemorrhage occasionally appears hypointense
+- typically, lesions appear hyperintense while acute hemorrhage occasionally appears hypointense

 - endometriomas with high T1 signal characteristically do not show loss of signal on T1 fat suppressed sequence, which is important for differentiating it from mature cystic teratoma of the ovary